Rublix (RBLX) Price Hits $0.0038 on Top Exchanges

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Rublix’s total supply is 100,000,000 tokens and its circulating supply is 20,745,871 tokens.
 The official website for Rublix is rublix.io.
+The Reddit community for Rublix is https://reddit.com/r/rublix and the currency’s Github account can be viewed here.
+The official message board for Rublix is blog.rublix.io.
 Rublix’s official Twitter account is @rublixdev and its Facebook page is accessible here.
-The Reddit community for Rublix is https://reddit.com/r/rublix and the currency’s Github account can be viewed here.
-Rublix’s official message board is blog.rublix.io.

 Buying and Selling Rublix

-It is usually not currently possible to purchase alternative cryptocurrencies such as Rublix directly using US dollars.
-Investors seeking to trade Rublix should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Rublix using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Rublix directly using U.S. dollars.
+Investors seeking to trade Rublix should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Rublix using one of the aforementioned exchanges.

 Receive News & Updates for Rublix Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Rublix and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.